QasimK/AutoTowerDefence/readme.md

 A program to automatically play the tower defence game [FrozenDefence2](http://pivotfinland.com/frozendefence2/).

 **The game is no longer fully-functional.
-The program has not been updated for the current iteration of the game (Last checked, July 2014).**
+Auto Tower Defence has not been updated for the current iteration of the game (Last checked, July 2014).**

 ## Notes